honest comparison

 Where the differences come from

 WellnessLiving's product DNA is built for the mid-market all-in-one play across multiple verticals.
 The economics of the business depend on serving customers from yoga studios to martial arts schools to salon-and-spa businesses on a single platform — that breadth is the company's moat, but it's also the structural reason individual verticals don't get the depth that a vertical-specialist platform ships.
-Junocal's product DNA is purpose-built for boutique pilates and yoga: the schedule primitives, waitlist patterns, intake form depth, hybrid attendance handling, and term-based course management are all shaped around that vertical specifically.
-The structural difference: WellnessLiving optimises for feature surface across verticals; Junocal optimises for operational depth within one vertical.
+Junocal's product DNA is purpose-built for boutique pilates and yoga: the scheduling, waitlists, intake form depth, hybrid attendance handling, and term-based course management are all shaped around that vertical specifically.
+The difference: WellnessLiving spreads its features across verticals; Junocal goes deep on one.
 For a yoga studio that needs simple booking and memberships, both tools work.
-For a reformer pilates studio that needs term-based 8-week beginner blocks, broadcast-claim waitlists, hybrid in-person + online classes, and conditional intake with body-part injury capture, Junocal ships those primitives natively while WellnessLiving requires configuration or workarounds.
-The Roper Technologies ownership matters less than the structural depth gap — Roper's playbook is generally to leave acquired platforms running with continuity of product direction, so the multi-vertical breadth of WellnessLiving is unlikely to narrow toward pilates specifically.
+For a reformer pilates studio that needs term-based 8-week beginner blocks, a first-to-claim waitlist, hybrid in-person + online classes, and conditional intake that captures injuries by body part, Junocal builds those in while on WellnessLiving you configure them yourself or work around them.
+The McCarthy Capital / CIBC backing matters less than the structural depth gap — the growth-equity investment funds continued breadth across verticals, so the multi-vertical positioning of WellnessLiving is unlikely to narrow toward pilates specifically.

 Where Junocal is better